ObserveRTC/observer-service/README.md

 ![Build](https://github.com/ObserveRTC/observer/actions/workflows/build.yml/badge.svg)
 ![Test](https://github.com/ObserveRTC/observer/actions/workflows/test.yml/badge.svg)

-Observer is a stand-alone application.
+Observer is a server-side service for monitoring WebRTC applications.
 You can run it in a docker container with a command `docker run observertc/observer`.
 The service by default is listening on the port `7080`.

 To see ObserveRTC integrations and examples, check out the [full stack examples repository](https://github.com/ObserveRTC/full-stack-examples).